marlonbarrios/mindfulness/README.md

-# Sati-AI Project: AI Assiatants as Body-mind Care Technologies
+# Sati-AI Project: Body–Mind Care Technologies

 ![Screen Shot 2023-03-23 at 3 06 56 PM](https://user-images.githubusercontent.com/90220317/227377588-eeaa8bcb-c3b0-4ad9-8a18-f7be20c406e7.png)

+---

 ### Overview

-As an interdisciplinary artist, creative technologist, and mindfulness teacher, my current research investigates the evolving relationship between **embodiment, cognition, somatics, and contemplative practices** within the context of **artificial intelligence systems**.
+As an **interdisciplinary artist, creative technologist, and mindfulness teacher**, my current research investigates the evolving relationship between **embodiment, cognition, somatics, and contemplative practices** within the context of **artificial intelligence systems**.
-I am interested in how **guided experiences**, **prompt design**, and **human–machine coupling** can be developed as **technologies of the self**—to borrow from *Michel Foucault*—toward the cultivation of **ethical forms of care and well-being**.
+Part of my practice is a long-term engagement with **Vipassanā (or Sati, mindfulness)**—both as a meditation discipline and as an **epistemic technology** for the cultivation of awareness and insight.

+I began my meditation practice in **New York City in 1997** at the **Village Zendo**, under the guidance of **Sensei Pat Enkyo O’Hara**, whose compassionate and socially engaged approach to Zen profoundly shaped my understanding of attention, ethics, and relational awareness.

+Later, I lived for **five years within a meditation society in Massachusetts**, where I deepened my daily practice and study of Buddhist psychology.
+I am also a **certified Vipassanā/Mindfulness Meditation Teacher from Spirit Rock Meditation Center in California**.

+Over the years, I have **studied with Joseph Goldstein, Jack Kornfield, Sharon Salzberg, and Chas DiCapua**, and have been **mentored by Stephen Batchelor**, whose secular and philosophical approach to Buddhism continues to influence my work deeply.

+My study and contemplative inquiry are also **informed by the writings of Nāgārjuna**, particularly his **doctrine of śūnyatā (emptiness)** and **Madhyamaka reasoning**, which reveal perception and cognition as interdependent, relational processes rather than fixed realities.
+This insight—of phenomena as *empty of inherent existence* yet dynamically co-arising—resonates profoundly with my exploration of **AI systems as emergent, distributed, and interdependent cognitive ecologies**.

+I **frequently lead meditation sessions for artists**, particularly at **Lake Studios Berlin**, and through the same platform, I **host weekly online sessions every Wednesday**, with schedules that vary throughout the year.

+This embodied contemplative practice complements and grounds my research on **AI and cognition**, bridging **Sati (mindfulness)** and **Artificial Intelligence** as parallel epistemic technologies—both concerned with **attention, awareness, and the conditions for knowledge to arise**.

-At its core, this research explores how we, as embodied and cognitive beings, are **endowed with the ability to relate to non-conscious systems**—to project meaning, emotion, and attention into entities that do not possess consciousness or intentionality, and yet can evoke profound **subjective and intersubjective experiences**.
+At its core, this work explores how we, as embodied and cognitive beings, are **endowed with the ability to relate to non-conscious systems**—to project meaning, emotion, and attention into entities that do not possess consciousness or intentionality, and yet can evoke profound **subjective and intersubjective experiences**.
 This relational capacity is not a flaw of human cognition but one of its **most creative and therapeutic potentials**.

+---

 ### Research Focus

 My central research question is:
-**What is embodiment with generative AI systems?**
+> **What is embodiment with generative AI systems?**

 I explore how we can engage with **large language models and generative systems** to investigate **different kinds of embodiment**, **different kinds of mind**, and new modes of **experiencing cognition as a shared and distributed process**.

 Through this inquiry, I attempt to disentangle **consciousness, embodiment, and intelligence**—not as static categories, but as **relational and procedural phenomena** that emerge through human–machine collaboration.
 This perspective aligns with **Francisco Varela’s enactive cognition**, **Evan Thompson’s embodied mind**, and **Andy Clark’s extended mind hypothesis**, situating AI as both a **technological and cognitive ecology**—a space where meaning and presence are co-constructed.

+Within this framework, I understand **Sati (mindfulness)** as an **epistemic practice**—a method of knowing through direct, embodied awareness that reveals the **contingent, processual, and interdependent** nature of experience.
+In dialogue with **Nāgārjuna’s concept of śūnyatā (emptiness)**, Sati functions as both a contemplative and philosophical inquiry into the **relational conditions of perception and cognition**.
+Just as śūnyatā discloses that all phenomena lack inherent existence and arise dependently, **Sati** cultivates the capacity to observe these interdependencies directly—what I call *embodied epistemology in motion*.

+In this light, **Large Language Models (LLMs)** and **chatbots** can be understood as **manifestations of śūnyatā**—systems that generate meaning not from intrinsic understanding but through **relational co-arising** across vast networks of data, human input, and contextual inference.
+Their “intelligence” is an emergent property of interdependence rather than essence: a continuous becoming without self-nature.
+Engaging with these systems through the lens of **mindfulness and emptiness** transforms interaction into a contemplative practice—an inquiry into how **meaning, perception, and care** arise in the **absence of a fixed self or center**.

+This orientation deeply informs my research with AI: if both **mindfulness** and **machine learning** reveal the contingent, co-arising structures of cognition, then **AI systems** become sites where **emptiness, interdependence, and emergence** can be explored as **living processes of sense-making**.

 ---